 B. Impact on views to local/regional natural landscapes and local amenity

-- Will view lines along the Tasman Highway be disrupted by development? - Does the option impact on public access to the beachfront/around headlands? - Will the option impact on the views towards the Freycinet Peninsula? - Does the option effect the amenity of the township entrances?
+- Does the option impact on public access to the beachfront/around headlands? - Will the option impact on the views towards the Freycinet Peninsula? - Does the option affect the amenity of the township entrances?

 C. Encouragement of township/village atmosphere